 This project was made possible with generous funding from Kay Bucksbaum; The Melville Hankins Family Foundation; Jean and Gene Stark; The Andrew Mellon Foundation; and two Innovation Grants from OPERA America, generously funded by the Ann and Gordon Getty Foundation.

 World premiere performance given by Santa Fe Opera on 26 October 2019 in the Lensic Performing Arts Center directed by John de los Santos, conducted by Carmen Flórez-Mansi who also serves as Youth Chorus Director.

 Libretto by Leslie Dunton-Downer

-Duration: ca. 65 minutes
+Duration: ca. 83 minutes (performed without intermission.)